OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/2._Node_initialization_and_startup/index.md

 ## Running on Linux

-We need to implement the platform-specific functions declared in the beginning of the example above, write a build script, and then build the application.
+We need to implement the platform-specific functions declared in the beginning of the example code above, write a build script, and then build the application.
 For the sake of simplicity, it is assumed that there's a single CAN interface named `vcan0`.